 Typical valuation multiples

 You can nail a pretty accurate business value number by using several valuation multiples.
-That’s because each multiple lets you consider a different measure of the company’s financial performance.
-For instance, here is our short list of the typical valuation multiples for private businesses:
+Why?
+Because each multiple lets you consider a different measure of the company’s financial performance.
+For example, here is our short list of the typical valuation multiples for private businesses:

 - Enterprise value (EV) to gross revenues or net sales.